Moztafaa/mobile_api/README.md

 ## Installation

-Follow these steps to get the Node Blog API up and running on your local machine:
+Follow these steps to get the Mobile API up and running on your local machine:

 1. Clone the repository to your local machine: